Zhu Youdun: Prince of Zhou

 In September 1425, Zhu Youdun's father died, and on 3 January 1426, he officially became the Prince of Zhou.
 After a hiatus, Zhu Youdun returned to writing plays in the late 1420s and continued to do so for the next decade, producing over thirty zaju plays.
 He was considered the most prolific and influential playwright of his time.
 His plays can be categorized into two distinct groups.
 The first group comprises celebratory works that were specifically created to be performed during court festivities, holidays, and anniversaries.
 These plays often feature elaborate scenes with multiple groups of dancers and singers, as well as special effects.
 On the other hand, the second group of Zhu Youdun's plays are classical zaju pieces that focus on promoting the virtues of a loyal courtier.
 In contrast, some of these plays also satirize dishonest merchants and disloyal courtiers.
 In addition to his plays, Zhu Youdun also wrote poetry, mainly in the genres of shi and sanqu.
 Only a small portion of his works have survived, including 46 shi poems, a collection of three hundred sanqu songs, and a single ci poem.
 He also wrote a medical book called Xiuzhenfang (Handy Prescriptions).

 As Zhu Youdun had no children, he adopted Zhu Youxun’s eldest son.
 However, after Zhu Su's death, Zhu Youxun requested that his son be returned to him in hopes of increasing his chances of inheriting the title of Prince of Zhou.
 In the mid-1420s, Zhu Youxun, after being rehabilitated by the Yongle Emperor in 1422, had aspirations of succeeding Zhu Youdun, but in 1428, he (along with Zhu Youxi, Zhu Su's fifth son) became embroiled in a conspiracy against the Xuande Emperor, resulting in his demotion to a commoner and imprisonment in Beijing.
 On 8 July 1439, Zhu Youdun died and was given the posthumous name Prince Xian of Zhou.
-His wife and six concubines committed suicide on 29 July 1439 in order to be buried with him, despite his own request to the emperor to abolish the custom.
+Shortly before his death, he petitioned Emperor Yingzong to exempt his consorts from the custom of committing suicide following their husband's death and instead permit them to return to their families.
+The Emperor approved the request, but Zhu Youdun died before the decree reached Kaifeng.
+His wife and six concubines committed suicide on 29 July 1439 and were buried with him.
 The title of Prince of Zhou was passed down to Zhu Su's third son, Zhu Youjue.